OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 #     for hyperlinks within the post to work correctly.
 toc:
   - name: Introduction
-  - name: Notations and Terminology
+  - name: Framework
-  - name: Framework Oracle Model
+  - name: Notations
   - name: Summary of Results
-  - name: To Have a Better Bound
+  - name: What's next?
   - name: Conclusion
-  -
 ---

 ## Introduction

 In this blog, we review the convergence rate of (stochastic) first-order methods in optimization.

-Regarding the **problem structure**, we specifically consider *minimization* problems above and *minimax* optimization problems of the following forms.
+Regarding the **problem structure**, we specifically consider *minimization* problems  and *minimax* optimization problems of the following forms.

 $$
 \min_{x\in\mathcal{X}}\ f(x).